Skip to main content

 Gun Violence Is a Public Health Crisis

 Firearm violence harms our communities, and puts everyone’s health and well-being at risk.
-Every other day someone in Connecticut is killed due to gun violence.
+In Connecticut, gun violence claims a life approximately every other day.
 In our state, guns are the second leading cause of traumatic death (PDF) (next to motor vehicle traffic deaths) for youth under 18 years of age.
 In the U.S., more than 44,400 people died from firearm-related injuries in 2024.

 The magnitude of this crisis demands a public health approach.
 The Connecticut Department of Public Health (DPH) is committed to preventing and reducing firearm-involved injury and death.
 DPH addresses the conditions and circumstances that impact community violence—and supports organizations that are making a difference.